 Although Ramana Maharishi taught in the advaitic tradition, we in the embodied awakening tradition, also use Self-inquiry statements on our journey toward recognizing our consciousness, our Self, as our essential and eternal nature.

 A key difference, however, is that on our embodied awakening path, we do not believe that thoughts and feelings must be altogether stopped In order to know the Self.
 The realization of Self can take place along with our awareness of mind, emotions, and body.
 In fact, we can practice Self-inquiry to recognize the differences between the experience of the changing dynamics of life and the unchanging eternal nature of our Self, observing it all.
+I have used inquiry statements to great advantage.
+Before awakening to the reality of my conscious nature, I would sometimes pause in the middle of activity and ask myself a series of questions starting with:

 What am I feeling now?